Last Updated: 25 May, 2023

-Applicants must be a citizen or a permanent resident alien of the United States who has applied for and is eligible to become, a U.S. citizen.
+Applicants must be a citizen or permanent resident alien who has applied for and is eligible to become a citizen of the United States.
 Many agencies require officers to be U.S. citizens at the time of their appointment.

 Valid Driver’s License